oojore11-blip/eco-bee-implementation/README.md

 # Note:

-backend runs on localhost:8000 frontend runs on localhost:3000 paste your key in the .env.local file in backend
+- Backend runs on localhost:8000
+- Frontend runs on localhost:3000
+- All environment variables must start with `NEXT_PUBLIC_` to be accessible in the frontend
+- Never commit .env.local files to git

 # CAUTION